Middleton Last Name Origin, History, and Meaning

 June Middleton

-June Margaret Middleton (May 4, 1926 - Oct 30, 2009) was an Australian polio survivor known for spending over 60 years in an iron lung.
-Recognized by Guinness World Records, she advocated for ventilator patients' rights and was a dedicated fan of the Carlton Football Club.
+June Margaret Middleton (May 4, 1926 – October 30, 2009) was an Australian polio survivor known for spending over 60 years in an iron lung, earning her a Guinness World Record.
+Middleton, who contracted polio at 22, lived in the iron lung for the rest of her life, breathing with its help for up to 21 hours a day.
+Despite her condition, she was a vocal advocate for ventilator patients' rights and a devoted fan of the Carlton Football Club.
+Middleton's determination and resilience continue to inspire many, marking her as a symbol of strength in the face of adversity.

 Vanessa Middleton